 They handle the day to day running of your home such as collecting mail and putting out the bins.
 Sitters can also maintain your lawns and garden, as well as any other jobs you mutually agree on.
 Having your house occupied by a sitter also means that it is much safer than being left empty.

 This is something you can negotiate with the sitter.
 A house sitting agreement is helpful in clarifying your expectations and ensures both parties are clear on the terms of the arrangement.
 It is very important to discuss all aspects of the house sit before it begins to avoid confusion.
 This can make all the difference when it comes to ensuring that the house sit runs smoothly.
 Terms that may be noted in the agreement include: details of pet care, information on house and garden care, who is responsible for paying for utilities and what to do in the case of an emergency etc.

-House Sitters UK offers a house sitting agreement template that you can adjust to suit your individual needs (under ‘Useful Tools’ in the left hand menu).
+House Sitters UK offers a housesitting agreement template that you can adapt to suit your individual needs (under ‘Useful Tools’ in the left hand menu).

-This is negotiable between the homeowner and the house sitter.
-In the majority of cases it's just a straight swap eg the house sitter cares for the house and pets in exchange for free accommodation.
-However, there may be times when a homeowner may ask for some weekly money from the house sitter.
-For example if the house was situated in a desirable location, and/or the length of the sit was long and desirable, and/or there were no pets to care for and very little jobs to do, then the homeowner may ask the house sitter for a little something each week.
-Remember it's all negotiable between the home owner and the house sitter.
-You should be able to work something out that seems fair to both parties.
+House Sitters UK does not accept home owners charging house sitters rent.
+In the majority of cases the arrangement is a straight swap where the house sitter cares for the house and pets in exchange for free accommodation.
+There may be times when a home owner will ask for a weekly contribution from the house sitter.
+This may be if there are no pets to care for and very few jobs to do, or if the house sit is for a longer period of time.
+Remember, all the details are negotiable between the two parties and should be discussed prior to confirming your house sit.

 Some home owners like to use a house sitting agreement to prevent any potential problems.
 House Sitters UK offers a house sitting agreement template that you can adjust to suit your needs.